top of page

 Q. Do they shed a lot?

-A. Malamutes and huskies blow their undercoats twice per year.
-They do not shed year round like many breeds.
-When they blow their coat, they loose lots of hair at one time.
+A. Siberian Huskies shed their undercoats twice per year.
+They do not shed year round like many other breeds.
+When they shed their coat, they loose lots of hair at one time.

 Q. How do they handle the heat?